 The Long Term Athletic Development model has been developed over several decades.
 It’s been adopted by many successful elite organizations.
-The best know expert might be Dr. Istvan Balyi, a coach and sports scientist.
+The best-known expert might be Dr. Istvan Balyi, a coach and sports scientist.
 He helped implement this model in professional tennis, with USA Hockey, in the UK to prepare for the 2012 London Olympics and through Sport Canada.

 The concept is simple.
-There should be a long term view of developing an athlete with the highest chance of success at the elite level.
+There should be a long-term view of developing an athlete with the highest chance of success at the elite level.
 To do this we need to have some outline of what they should be doing from the youngest ages all the way through their pro and Olympic career.

 A Model For Developing Champions

 Now don’t misunderstand, this isn’t some fluffy “they all win and there is no competition” model.
 It comes from elite sport and supports competition.
 It doesn’t support winning at the earliest ages at the expense of being a great athlete later.
 This document from LTAD.ca is a great summary:

 From the start to finish, we progressively build an athlete’s foundation, skills, and mindset so they can reach their full potential.
 But we know every athlete doesn’t have the potential to succeed in a Gold Medal in every sport.